 Willingness to relocate as required

 The Engineering Maintenance Apprenticeship Scheme is a four-year programme that focuses on skills required to maintain their power stations.
-As well as the technical side, they’ll help you develop the attitudes and behaviours essential to the safe operation of EDF power stations.
-Upon completion, you’ll be awarded a Maintenance and Operations Engineering Technician Apprenticeship Certificate, you’ll also have attained a BTEC Level 3, with the potential for further education such as a HNC.
+As well as the technical side, they’ll help you develop the attitudes and behaviours essential to EDF power stations' safe operation.
+Upon completion, you’ll be awarded a Maintenance and Operations Engineering Technician Apprenticeship Certificate, and you’ll also have attained a BTEC Level 3, with the potential for further education such as an HNC.

-The programme runs for four years, the first two of which are based at the National College for Nuclear, delivered through Bridgwater and Taunton College, Somerset.
-During this time you’ll undergo training in academic and workshop environments to ensure you gain an excellent introduction to engineering and develop a strong skills foundation.
+The programme runs for four years, based at the National College for Nuclear, the first two delivered through Bridgwater and Taunton College, Somerset.
+During this time, you’ll undergo training in academic and workshop environments to ensure you gain an excellent introduction to engineering and develop a strong skills foundation.
 Part of this programme also covers the development of life skills, like confidence and communication.

-You could find that the work will give you the opportunities to further you career in that at the end of your apprenticeship the doors will open to the larger EDF Energy organisation.
+You could find that the work will give you the opportunities to further your career in that at the end of your apprenticeship, the doors will open to the larger EDF Energy organisation.
 If you want to progress up the career ladder, you can take on people management responsibilities and develop into a maintenance team leader.
 Or you can choose the technical route and take your first steps towards becoming an engineer.
-With hard work, there really are no limits to how far you can go – not just within EDF Energy, but within the worldwide EDF Group.
+With hard work, there are no limits to how far you can go – not just within EDF Energy but within the worldwide EDF Group.

 Nuclear Business Apprenticeship – EDF Energy

-Moving on to the next one and although we are the first to say that Nuclear Energy is not Renewable…yet we wanted to include this role as if you are interested in getting into renewables the nuclear industry, as clean energy is definitely worth a look.
+Moving on to the next one, although we are the first to say that Nuclear Energy is not Renewable.
+Yet, we wanted to include this role as if you are interested in renewables, the nuclear industry, as clean energy is worth a look.

-The EDF Nuclear Business Apprenticeship is build the foundation for an incredible career in Supply Chain by joining the Nuclear Business Apprenticeship.
-Based at the EDF Hinkley Point B power station in Somerset you’ll spend 2 years learning from the team, getting valuable practical experience and studying for a recognised qualification.
+The EDF Nuclear Business Apprenticeship is the foundation for an incredible Supply Chain career by joining the Nuclear Business Apprenticeship.
+Based at the EDF Hinkley Point B power station in Somerset, you’ll spend two years learning from the team, getting valuable practical experience and studying for a recognised qualification.

-During the apprenticeship you can expect on-the-job training, formal classroom learning and practical experience as part of ‘Team Hinkley’ which will give you the confidence and satisfaction of being part of a successful forward-looking team, focused on safety and quality to support plant operations.
+During the apprenticeship, you can expect on-the-job training, formal classroom learning and practical experience as part of ‘Team Hinkley’, giving you the confidence and satisfaction of being part of a successful, forward-looking team focused on safety and quality support plant operations.

-On site at Hinkley Point B you’ll complete a number of short assignments to provide an appreciation of the main supply chain functions and, with their support, you’ll also study for a Warehousing and Storage Level 2 Apprenticeship on day release at Weston College.
+On-site at Hinkley Point B, you’ll complete several short assignments to provide an appreciation of the main supply chain functions and, with their support, you’ll also study for a Warehousing and Storage Level 2 Apprenticeship on day release at Weston College.

 This apprenticeship provides the foundation knowledge, skills and experience for the role of Supply Chain Warehouse Operative.
 Warehouse Operatives communicate with a wide range of employees and contract partners.
-They have a passion to meet customers’ expectations by providing a quality service with the supply and delivery of parts to ensure the plant continually operates to generate electricity safely and reliably to the national grid.
+They have a passion for meeting customers’ expectations by providing a quality service with the supply and delivery of parts to ensure the plant continually operates to generate electricity safely and reliably to the national grid.

 You will require;

 The completion of the Nuclear Business Apprenticeship is just the first step in a career within EDF Energy.
-At the end of a successful apprenticeship you’ll move into a permanent role in the Supply Chain team and within one year of completion of the programme you’ll be applying the skills and knowledge you’ve gained as you build your career at EDF Energy.
+At the end of a successful apprenticeship, you’ll become a permanent role in the Supply Chain team.
+Within one year of completing the programme, you’ll be applying the skills and knowledge you’ve gained as you build your career at EDF Energy.

-In the future you could study for Chartered Institute of Procurement & Supply qualifications, beginning with the Certificate in Procurement and Supply Operations.
+In the future, you could study for the Chartered Institute of Procurement & Supply qualifications, beginning with the Certificate in Procurement and Supply Operations.

 Nuclear Engineer Degree Apprenticeship – EDF Energy

-EDF Energy also recruit Nuclear Engineer Degree Apprenticeship.
-EDF Energy are big on supporting people as they set out on their career.
+EDF Energy also recruits Nuclear Engineer Degree Apprenticeship.
+EDF Energy is big on supporting people as they set out on their career.
 Over four years, you’ll learn from experts, gaining valuable experience while studying for a Bachelors Degree in Electrical Engineering.
-You can expect on-the-job training and the kind of practical experience you simply can't get on campus.
+You can expect on-the-job training and the kind of practical experience you can't get on campus.

 102 UCAS points - ideally three A-Levels (at grade C or above), including maths and a science subject or a relevant Level 3 qualification, such as a BTEC Level 3 Extended Diploma with a strong mathematical element